 With hands and palms, you can squish.

-With two hands or with suitable bodily tool + ground or back of couch you can compress.
+With two hands or other suitable bodily tool + ground or back of couch supporting the client, you can compress (press inward).

 With sharp side of forearm, you can cut/slice through tense muscles.